syncfusion-content/flutter-docs/Flutter/radial-gauge/axes.md

 **Formatting axis label**

-The following property of the axis allows to customize the axis label text
+The following property of the axis allows to customize the axis label text.

-* [`labelFormat`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/GaugeAxis/labelFormat.html) - allows to add prefix or suffix with the axis labels
+* [`labelFormat`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/GaugeAxis/labelFormat.html) - Allows to add prefix or suffix with the axis labels.

 {% highlight dart %}